 Discernment conversations and reflection

-The prospect of reflective discussion between the CDC and the seeker can create high anxiety, not only for the individuals seeking discernment, but also for CDC members.
+The prospect of reflective discussion between the CDC and the discerner can create high anxiety, not only for the individual seeking discernment, but also for CDC members.
 Many members may feel inadequate and unprepared to make recommendations that affect the lives of so many people.
 While nothing can remove such inherent tension, conversation guidelines and orientation prior to starting may help everyone be more comfortable.
 Because it helps not only to know what questions to ask, but also how to ask the questions, following are some guidelines.
-They are not to be used verbatim, but with judgment, flexibility and prayer.
+They are not to be used verbatim, but with judgment, flexibility, and prayer.
 Each CDC member is responsible for making certain that specific key questions are covered, either directly or indirectly, before the end of the formal discernment period.

 General principles for discussions

-Try to look at the breadth of ministry of the diocese, not just the specific order (Lay Leader, Deacon, Priest, Religious) to which this person might be called.
+Try to look at the breadth of ministry in the diocese, not just the specific order (Lay Leader, Deacon, Priest, Religious) to which this person might be called.
 Remember that CDC members act not only in their own names, but in trust for the people of God in their congregation.
 Thorough preparation for meetings should assure a relatively uniform process.

-Try to create a sense of mutuality or partnership between the individual and CDC members.
+Try to create a sense of mutuality or partnership between the discerner and CDC members.
 When considering topics to pursue, it may help to test them against the following questions: What does this have to do with leadership in the Church?
 Why do we need to know?
 Would I be willing to answer the same question about myself?
 It may help to remember that the purpose underlying any question should be to get at this basic idea: What may happen in the life of the Church and its members through the leadership of this person?
 CDC members also may consider that any given answer may be less important than the feeling or attitude behind it.
 Therefore, be attentive to things such as energy level, sincerity, enthusiasm, sensitivity, respect for differences, and evidence of a contagious personal faith.